benrietti/Classification-Comparison/README.md

 # Classification-Comparison
-This is a classification analysis on a dataset of features of breast mass FNA.
+Classification analysis on a dataset with pathology features of breast mass obtained by FNA